 But, as the community of believers and the body of Jesus, we are called to a different pathway.
 Where there has been sackcloth and ashes (v5) and the yoke of oppression, our light is called to break forth like the dawn (v8).
 We are called to rebuild the walls in the ruined places.

 As I heard this passage, the image came to my mind of a broken building, doors blown off their hinges, shattered windows and bullet holes, crumbling to dust.
-But, in the middle of the ruin, the budding of new life, organic and with hands raised to the sky in hope.
-Almost like the blocks had taken on a life of their own, in healing.
+But, in the middle of the ruin, I saw the budding of new life, organic, with hands raised to the sky in hope.
+It was as if the blocks had taken on a life of their own, in life and healing.
 I sketched this out as a building rising up into the figure of a woman proclaiming life and birth.
 A symbol of hope in spite of the ruin around her.

 May our hearts hold on to the promise of Isaiah 58, to loose the chains of injustice and set the oppressed free, to find our joy and triumph in the Lord.